 In our experience, single foster carers are driven, focused and able to become fully-committed to those in their care.
 They’re also flexible, and may be able to offer alternative forms of foster care, such as respite, emergency and specialist care.

 Fostering as a single person gives you the opportunity to receive financial support for each child you take into your care, on top of any working tax credits or child support payments you already receive.
 Be sure to read our guide on fostering allowance for more information about the financial support available to single-parent foster families.

-I first became a foster carer 35 years ago.
 I have always loved caring for small children, and after I had my own children and they had moved out, I thought I would enjoy helping others who needed a place to stay.
 I get so much pleasure in seeing how the children grow in self-confidence, and that the love I give them can give them the strength to move on to their new forever family.

 I first contacted NFA 18 years ago, and I was very happy with the information they gave me.
 The process can seem very scary at first, but I was very lucky with the people I had to deal with.

 There is a lot of work that goes into your assessment, including a close look at your own family history, how you were brought up and what your relationship was like with your parents.
 This can be very hard to go through if, like me, you lost your parents at a young age, but the lady who handled my assessment helped me to cope with the difficult memories this brought up.